blankoworld/makefly/doc/README.md

   * COMPRESS_TOOL (optional) : Shell tool used for backup compression via *backup* command (Cf. *Backup* section).
 Example : **gzip**.
   * COMPRESS_EXT (optional) : Backup file extension.
 Warning: do not forget the point char.
 Example: **.gz**.
   * SORT (optional) : Sort posts' list.
 Use ASC for posts to be from the oldiest to the latest.
 DESC (default value) sort posts from the latest to the oldiest.

+# Migrate from Nanoblogger

+A script that permits to migrate from Nanoblogger exists: [nb2makefly](http://github.com/blankoworld/nb2makefly "Discover nb2makefly").

+I guest you to read the [nb2makefly documentation](https://github.com/blankoworld/nb2makefly/blob/master/README.md "Read the nb2makefly documentation") to know more about it.

 # The project